Decoding Echo Chambers: LLM-Powered Simulations Revealing Polarization in Social Networks: Experiments

 In the random network structure, the three indicators of the BCM model remain relatively unchanged, suggesting that this structure does not lead to the formation of clear echo chambers in BCM-based simulations.
 Although the SSF model shows increases in both the NCI and polarization indices, global disagreement also rises, \textit{indicating that large-scale echo chambers are still difficult to form within this random network structure.} This is also consistent with the fact that social networks in the real world are not random graphs, and to our best knowledge, no work shows that random graph shows echo chamber effect~\cite{ugander2011anatomy}.

 \textbf{Quantitative Analysis.} Beyond the visual analysis, we provide a quantitative evaluation of the evolving metrics in Table~\ref{tab:main}.
-As each network structure varies significantly, the changes ($\Delta$) in these indicators compared to their initial values are more meaningful for our analysis.
+Specifically, we analyze the changes ($\Delta$) in the metrics for two numerical simulation models, Friedkin-Johnsen Dynamics (FJ) and Bounded Confidence Model (BCM), as well as our proposed SSF, across three different social network structures.
+As each network structure varies significantly, the changes in these indicators compared to their initial values are more meaningful for our analysis.

-In the small-world network, both the FJ and BCM models show typical simulation limitations, with reduced polarization failing to capture opinion extremities in echo chambers.
+In the small-world network, both the FJ and BCM show typical simulation limitations, with reduced polarization failing to capture opinion extremities in echo chambers.
 In contrast, the SSF model and simulations show increased NCI and reduced global disagreement, confirming that the small-world structure fosters echo chambers.
 In the scale-free network, the FJ model performs similarly to its behavior in the small-world network, failing to simulate polarization but still indicating echo chamber emergence through NCI and global disagreement metrics.
 The SSF model shows even stronger echo chamber effects, with greater reductions in global disagreement and a larger rise in NCI compared to the small-world network.
-In the random graph network, both the FJ and BCM models show minimal fluctuation, suggesting echo chambers are unlikely.
+In the random graph network, both the FJ and BCM show minimal fluctuation, suggesting echo chambers are unlikely.
 In contrast, the SSF model, with its belief-similarity mechanism, increases both NCI and polarization.
 However, due to the network's structural limitations, clear echo chambers do not form, as shown by the rise in global disagreement, indicating that like-minded groups fail to unite.

 In summary, small-world and scale-free networks foster echo chambers, while random networks resist them.
 Since real-world social networks resemble the former, modern social media architectures and recommendation systems play a major role in echo chamber formation. \textit{Traditional simulation methods, like the FJ and BCM models, struggle to replicate polarization, while the SSF model more accurately simulates real-world information spread and the emergence of echo chambers.}